Triangular matrix: Unitriangular matrix

-If the entries on the main diagonal of a (upper or lower) triangular matrix are all 1, the matrix is called (upper or lower) unitriangular.
+If the entries on the main diagonal of a (lower or upper) triangular matrix are all 1, the matrix is called (lower or upper) unitriangular.

-Other names used for these matrices are unit (upper or lower) triangular, or very rarely normed (upper or lower) triangular.
+Other names used for these matrices are unit (lower or upper) triangular, or very rarely normed (lower or upper) triangular.
 However, a unit triangular matrix is not the same as the unit matrix, and a normed triangular matrix has nothing to do with the notion of matrix norm.

 All finite unitriangular matrices are unipotent.

 Strictly triangular matrix

-If all of the entries on the main diagonal of a (upper or lower) triangular matrix are also 0, the matrix is called strictly (upper or lower) triangular.
+If all of the entries on the main diagonal of a (lower or upper) triangular matrix are also 0, the matrix is called strictly (lower or upper) triangular.

 All finite strictly triangular matrices are nilpotent of index at most n as a consequence of the Cayley-Hamilton theorem.

 Atomic triangular matrix

-An atomic (upper or lower) triangular matrix is a special form of unitriangular matrix, where all of the off-diagonal elements are zero, except for the entries in a single column.
+An atomic (lower or upper) triangular matrix is a special form of unitriangular matrix, where all of the off-diagonal elements are zero, except for the entries in a single column.
 Such a matrix is also called a Frobenius matrix, a Gauss matrix, or a Gauss transformation matrix.

+Block triangular matrix

+A block triangular matrix is a block matrix (partitioned matrix) that is a triangular matrix.